Aliases for APOB Gene

 External Ids for APOB Gene

 This gene product is the main apolipoprotein of chylomicrons and low density lipoproteins (LDL), and is the ligand for the LDL receptor.
 It occurs in plasma as two main isoforms, apoB-48 and apoB-100: the former is synthesized exclusively in the gut and the latter in the liver.
 The intestinal and the hepatic forms of apoB are encoded by a single gene from a single, very long mRNA.
 The two isoforms share a common N-terminal sequence.
 The shorter apoB-48 protein is produced after RNA editing of the apoB-100 transcript at residue 2180 (CAA->UAA), resulting in the creation of a stop codon, and early translation termination.
 Mutations in this gene or its regulatory region cause hypobetalipoproteinemia, normotriglyceridemic hypobetalipoproteinemia, and hypercholesterolemia due to ligand-defective apoB, diseases affecting plasma cholesterol and apoB levels. [provided by RefSeq, Dec 2019]

 GeneCards Summary for APOB Gene

 APOB (Apolipoprotein B) is a Protein Coding gene.
-Diseases associated with APOB include hypobetalipoproteinemia and hypercholesterolemia, due to ligand-defective apo b.
-Among its related pathways are Fat digestion and absorption and Vitamin digestion and absorption.
-GO annotations related to this gene include binding and heparin binding.
-An important paralog of this gene is LOC400499.
+Diseases associated with APOB include Hypobetalipoproteinemia, Familial, 1 and Hypercholesterolemia, Familial, 2.
+Among its related pathways are Statin Pathway and Metabolism of water-soluble vitamins and cofactors.
+Gene Ontology (GO) annotations related to this gene include binding and heparin binding.

 UniProtKB/Swiss-Prot Summary for APOB Gene